-Pis a permutation matrix (it reorders the rows of
+- is a permutation matrix (it reorders the rows of );

 How to find the LU decomposition?

-n × n matrix A, we assume that the factorization follows the below LU decomposition formula
+For a general matrix , we assume that the factorization follows the below LU decomposition formula

 As you can see, there are more unknowns on the left-hand side of the equation than on the right-hand side, so some of them can be set to any non-zero value.
 It's common to set all the entries of the main diagonal of the lower triangular matrix to ones (such a matrix is called a unit triangular matrix):